dr-seshadhri/Retrospective-Evaluation-of-Soccer-Players-REvSoc-/README.md

 ### 1. Defensive Player Rating (DPR)

 Built from defensive and miscellaneous FBRef stat types.
-Adjusted for team possession — defenders playing for lower-possession teams face more defensive work, so DPR is scaled by `(100 - avg_team_possession)` to produce a **Possession-Adjusted DPR**.
+Adjusted for opposition team possession — defenders playing for lower-possession teams face more defensive work, so DPR is scaled by `(100 - avg_team_possession)` to produce a **Possession-Adjusted DPR**.

 Feature selection uses the **Boruta** algorithm to identify which defensive metrics genuinely contribute to the rating, rather than relying on arbitrary metric choices.

 ### 2. Offensive Creation Rating (OCR)

 Captures chance creation and progressive ball-carrying, including: assists, xA, SCA, GCA, key passes, progressive passes into the final third, penalty area passes, and crosses.
-Adjusted by **opponent possession** (to reflect the difficulty of creating against high-possession sides) and normalised to the league average.
+Adjusted by **possession** (to determine who makes the most use of every percentage of possession for creation) and normalised to the league average.

 ### 3. Goalscorer Rating (GSR)